Wednesday, 30 March 2022

 with alarm that the doors are being locked to prevent pilfering while the fireys are restrained because they need the owner’s permission to enter private property.

-The actual scenes of rising smoke and corridors blocked by flames, while the characters we have been introduced to make usually bad decisions, do hold attention not the least because this is not a Towering Inferno but a small retail business menaced on a scale beyond their anticipation.
+The actual scenes of rising smoke and corridors blocked by flames, while the characters we have been induced to make usually bad decisions, do hold attention not the least because this is not a Towering Inferno but a small retail business menaced on a scale beyond their anticipation.

 Even here the cut price film making limits efforts.
 Through the window we see the dress maker escaping on the roof opposite without watching the stunt jump which we are told landed her there.
-Shots of figures on the smoke filled stairs don’t prepare us for the body count which is more effectively conveyed in a final title listing the names of victims.
+Shots of figures on the smoke-filled stairs don’t prepare us for the body count which is more effectively conveyed in a final title listing the names of victims.

 The use of actuality of the building blazing, its flag still flapping in the wind while the fire crews pour water into the flames, and the subsequent memorial carry the real charge, along with the news that the Ballantyne’s fire led to major changes in regulations and, since they were introduced, there hasn’t been a comparable disaster.